Signed in as:

 Activate your HomeAgain microchip so anyone who finds your pet can get them back to you.

 In our experience, many cats make their way back home eventually – sometimes long after they have gone missing.
 Here are some tips to lure them back home: Cats are comforted by their own scent.
-Put your cat’s favorite bed, blanket, or cat tree outside.
+Put your cat’s favorite bed, litter box, blanket, or cat tree outside.
 Set out fragrant food, taking care that other animals don’t eat it.
 If at all possible and/or safe and practical, leave a window or a door open so your cat can get back in on their own time.

 As you do your search, bring some of your dog’s favorite high-value treats or your dog’s favorite toy to coax them out of hiding.